What are castles?

 - Colour in pictures, play spot the difference and more in Skipton Castle

-- Make a cardboard sword, a cardboard shield and design your own heraldric coat of arms with English Heritage's guides
+- Make a cardboard sword, a cardboard shield, a cardboard helmet and design your own heraldric coat of arms with English Heritage's guides

 - Drag and drop different shapes of rocks, battlements and windows into place to build your own castle!